zkornreich/gradProject/README.md

 - Inlined assembly with Rust was causing difficult errors regardless of versions or imported git repos
 - which lead to a change in approach.

-3. RISC-V Proof of concept - C | riscv_C/riscv-helloworld-c:
+3. RISC-V Proof of concept - C | riscv_C
 - Found basic baremetal C implementation with UART to print to terminal from Qemu virt on risc-V
 - Created PMP configuration code to protect a region of memory
 - Created Trap and Trap Handler to catch and print details of memory violations